-People argue that because of its psychedelic leanings that it was a rip off of the Beatles, who had just released their seminal, Sgt.
+People argue that because of its psychedelic leanings that it was a rip off of the Beatles, whom had just released their seminal, Sgt.
 Peppers album only months before.
 Coincidentally, on the album cover a Shirley Temple doll on the right is wearing a “Welcome The Rolling Stones” T-shirt.
-The motivation for doing so, was meant in as act of comradery with their fellow musicians.
-However, one wonders if this was a dare or a call to “best this”, as it were.
-So, it naturally follows: was “Majesty” a ‘hold my drink moment’ for the Stones against the Beatles (or hold my hash pipe as it were)?
-The Stones in turn featured the Beatles members heads (hidden in the bushes) of Majesty.
-Who knows, the bands motivations for the inclusion, it could be classic British cheekiness.
-Maybe it was them trying to out best each other in the psychedelic arena?
-However, it could be argued that even amongst the bands themselves there was a sense of competition.
+The motivation for doing so, was meant as an act of camaraderie with their fellow musicians.
+However, one wonders if this was them throwing down the gauntlet to best them, as it were.
+So, it naturally follows: was Majesty a ‘hold my drink moment’ for the Stones against the Beatles (or hold my hash pipe as it were)?
+The Stones would in turn feature the Beatles members’ heads (hidden in the bushes) of Majesty.
+Who knows, the band’s motivations for the inclusion, it could be classic British cheekiness or maybe it was them trying to out best each other in the psychedelic arena?
+However, it could be argued that even amongst the band members themselves (in both camps) there was a sense of competition.

-However, it is dismissive to think that “Their Majesties” stands in the shadows of The Beatles.
-I don’t think it sounds like a Beatles album.
-One could argue that the whole psychedelic aesthetic was coming in from all directions as a social (sonic) movement.
-Although, there are hippy group sing-a-longs, and some orchestration, as in the opener “Sing This All Together” and the vaudevillian closer “On With Show”, I don’t think it should be considered a wannabe Beatles album.
+However, it is dismissive to think that Majesties stands in the shadows of The Beatles’ Sgt.
+Peppers.
+Firstly, I don’t think Majesty was intended to nor does it sound like a Beatles album.
+Secondly, the whole psychedelic movement was mass cultural and although The Beatles were the largest band in the world utilizing the sound, they were not the sole proprietors of it.
+In Majesty, there are hippy group sing-a-longs, and some orchestration (reminiscent of the Beatles) as in the opener “Sing This All Together” and the vaudevillian closer “On With Show” (respectively) but I don’t think it should be considered a wannabe Beatles album.

-Lastly, “The Lantern” is one of the best Stone’s song, honest and minimal with a really nice trumpet arrangement.
-Is it the Stone’s “Crystal Ship?”
+Lastly, “The Lantern” is one of the Rolling Stone’s best songs.
+Honest and minimal with a really nice trumpet arrangement.
+Is it the Rolling Stone’s attempt at the Doors’ “Crystal Ship?”
 Maybe.
-Needless to say I had to include it as a soft landing for the end of the last Cottage Country Mix.
+Needless to say I had to include it as a soft landing to end of our last Cottage Country Mix Vol 23.

-“The Lantern” appears on Cottage Country Vol. 23:
+Hear The Rolling Stone’s “The Lantern” on Cottage Country Vol. 23: